 Books, fall 2012).
 Main selection: History Book of the Month Club.
 Selection: Book of the Month Club, Military Book of the Month Club.

 Manifest Destiny and American Territorial Expansion: A Brief History with Documents.
+2nd ed.
 The Bedford

 Manifest Manhood and the Antebellum American Empire (Cambridge University Press, 2005)

 Cause for Alarm: The Volunteer Fire Department in the Nineteenth-Century City (Princeton University Press, 1998)

 President, Society for Historians of the Early American Republic, 2020-2021.

 Elected Member of the American Antiquarian Society, 2021

 OAH China Residency Program, Fujian Normal University, 2019.

 Elected Member, Society of American Historians, 2015.

 National Endowment for the Humanities, Public Scholar Grant, 2016-17